N4si/DevSecOps-Project/README.md

 - [Linkedin](https://www.linkedin.com/in/endo-aki-63b8791a6/)

 > **Note**
-> There might be several things to improve.
+> There might be several things to improve for performance.
-> Because this project aims to show how to use the features mentioned above.
+> Because this project only aims to show how to use the features mentioned above.
 > So I welcome anyone who wants to contribute.
+> If there are anyone who wants to contribute, there are some points(animation using `react-use`, not `framer-motion`, and fix position of the portal in Grid page)

 ## A Similar and More Complex project